znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 - Note that the two mandatory keys in the response named `id` and `employeeCode` are omitted from the example.
 - But because it's a partial example, when you make the execute the previous curl command, Specmatic will autogenerate values for `id` and `employeeCode` from their schemas in the specification.

-## Inject Response Values From An External Dictionary
+## Use Meaningful Response Values From An External Dictionary

-It's possible to parameterize certain response values in the example, in order for them to be replaced by Specmatic at runtime with values from a dictionary.
+When Specmatic's stub receives a request and finds no matching examples for it, Specmatic returns a response generated from the response schema in the API specification.
+While the generated response is schema-valid, it will not have meaningful values drawn from the context of your business domain.
+So in order to get domain-relevant responses when there examples, you can provide a dictionary of sample values to Specmatic.
+Specmatic will lookup this dictionary when it needs to generate domain-relevant examples.

 Let's see how this works.